-Music therapy in the NICU uses evidenced-based interventions to meet the infant’s specific goals.
+Music therapy in the NICU uses evidenced-based interventions to meet the specific needs of the premature infant.
 Two such goal-oriented music therapy interventions used in the NICU include: Neurodevelopmental Stimulation and the Pacifier Activated Lullaby (PAL).
 Neurodevelopmental Stimulation (also known as multi-modal stimulation) is used to increase stimulation tolerance and to improve bonding between parent and infant.
 The Pacifier Activated Lullaby is used to improve feeding, improve the suck-swallow-breathe method, and increase oxygen saturation.

-Neurodevelopmental stimulation involves an auditory stimulus (i.e., slow, soft, live singing) paired with a tactile massage progression, and, finally, vestibular stimulation (e.g., rocking).
-The music therapist teaches the parent how to perform the massage profession and to watch for any signs of overstimulation (e.g., grimace, red-face, stop-hand, finger splay, etc…).
-If any of these signs occur, the touch progression stops while the music continues.
-Once the infant achieves homeostasis, the touch progression resumes.
-Vestibular stimulation is added after the infant successfully completed the progression with the first two layers of stimulation.
+Neurodevelopmental stimulation involves an auditory stimulus (i.e., slow, soft, live singing) paired with a tactile massage progression and vestibular stimulation (e.g., rocking).
+The music therapist teaches the parent how to perform the massage progression and to observe specific positive signs and indicators of overstimulation (e.g., grimace, red-face, stop-hand, finger splay, etc…).
+If any of these indicators occur, the touch progression stops while the music continues.
+Once the infant appears relaxed again, the touch progression resumes.
+Vestibular stimulation is added after the infant has successfully completed the progression with the first two layers of stimulation.

 The Pacifier Activated Lullaby is an FDA approved device which looks like a little plastic box placed in the crib above the infant’s head.
 Attached to the device is the infant’s personal cable, sensor, and pacifier.
 The threshold is set and the pacifier is placed in the infant’s mouth.
 The infant must suck at the set threshold level in order for soft, slow music to play from the device.
 The music plays for 10 seconds, and then stops.
 He or she quickly learns that in order for music to play, sucking must continue.
 The threshold is then set higher in order for the infant to suck at a stronger level and receive the contingent music reinforcement.